 Why You Should Trust Us

 The iRunFar team comprises road, trail, and ultrarunners with 150-plus years of running experience.
-We began this running recovery tools buyer’s guide with extensive research into the running recovery marketplace.
+We began this buyer’s guide to running recovery tools by conducting extensive research into the marketplace.

 From there, author Alli Hartz narrowed the guide’s scope and refined a list of the top choices.
 She then tested a variety of tools over many weeks — after long runs, hard workouts, and strenuous powerlifting sessions.
 As she built up her mileage while training for a 100-mile race, Alli put these recovery tools to the test, racking up many cumulative hours in compression boots, with foam rollers and massage rollers, and, at times, with a percussive massager in each hand.
 In fact, she wrote this roundup with a recovery tool in hand more often than not.